secretstartups/handbook/support/workflows/how-to-WIR-podcast.html.md

       - export the audio and provide it to the editor before the WIR discussion link is generated

-2. Execute the above before the discussion thread hits Slack.
+2. Execute the above before the discussion thread hits Slack (see the #support-team-chat Slack reminders to see when this gets posted).